zzzace2000/laravel-medialibrary/v3/installation-and-setup.md

 ];
 ```

+The package will add a .gitignore file to the directory where the media will be stored.
+Using another versioning sytem than git?
+Don't forget to ignore the directory of your media disk.

 If you are planning on working with image manipulations it's recommended to configure a queue on your service and specify it in the config file.